NIRSpec MSA Spectral Visualization Tool Help

 - The Display spectra from stuck-open shutters checkbox will toggle whether or not spectra from stuck-open shutters will be included in the visualization.

-- Once this is complete, press Show the Spectrum Display! to view the visualization.
+- Once this is complete, press Show the Spectrum Display to see the visualization.

-On the spectrum view screen (Figure 5), the spectrum from each shutter is displayed on a representation of the two detectors.
+On the Spectrum View screen (Figure 4), the spectrum from each shutter is displayed on a representation of the two detectors.
 A colorbar at the bottom of the screen shows the displayed wavelengths.
 To zoom & pan the display, simulate a multi-touch with a right-click (which will leave a small red dot on the screen, which is the focus point for zooming), then click and drag to increase or decrease zoom.
 After zooming in, click and drag to pan in any direction.
 You can zoom back out with the same method as zooming in.

 Check Wavelength to open the associated dialog (see below).

 Export... and choose a filename to export an ascii table showing the open shutters and their wavelength bounds on each detector (including the predicted lost wavelengths due to the detector gap).